nanos-world/docs/versioned_docs/version-latest/getting-started/tutorials-and-examples/hosting-server-4free-gcp.md

 ---
 description: >-
-  How to create a Linux virtual machine instance on Compute Engine using the Google Cloud Console withing the Free Tier limit
+  How to create a Linux virtual machine instance on Compute Engine using the Google Cloud Console within the Free Tier.
 tags: [tutorial-example, hosting]
 ---

-# Hosting Server 4Free
+# Hosting Server 4Free - Google Cloud

-How to create a Linux virtual machine instance on Compute Engine using the Google Cloud Console withing the Free Tier limit.
+How to create a Linux virtual machine instance on Compute Engine using the Google Cloud Console within the Free Tier.

 :::caution